ION Orchard: Facilities

 Layered across the walls of ION Orchard, the Media Facade is a multi-sensory canvas media wall.

 A 5600 sqft art and exhibition gallery is located on the fourth floor of the shopping mall.
 Called ION Art, it aims to combine art and commerce.
 An art and design programme is implemented to introduce new and multimedia art into the mall experience, promoting the best of Asian modern and contemporary art and design from established and emerging artists and designers.
 Under this programme, permanent and changing sculptures and media installations will be located throughout the mall with art exhibitions held throughout the year within the ION Art Gallery and other locations in the mall.

 The development's observation deck, ION Sky, is located on the 55th and 56th floor of the building.
 With a height of 218 m above ground, it offers a panoramic view of the city.
 It will also have a 75000 sqft garden on its 9th floor, together with two club facilities on its 9th and 30th floors.

-The mall has two subway entrances on Level 1 connecting to ION Orchard via Orchard.
-The first entrance, Exit E (facing Wheelock Place), was opened on the morning of 15 January 2008, the same day when the station's Exit C (facing Wisma Atria) was closed and slated to be demolished and subsequently completed later that year.
-Mounted on Exit E's wall were more than 90 metres of LED walls, that can be programmed with different colours and patterns on its light displays to create a certain mood, even for festive occasions.
+The mall has seven subway entrances that are connected to ION Orchard via Orchard.
+The first entrance, Exit 5 (formerly as Exit E) (facing Wheelock Place), was opened on the morning of 15 January 2008, the same day when the station's Exit 3 (formerly as Exit C) (facing Wisma Atria) was closed and slated to be demolished and subsequently completed later that year.
+Mounted on Exit 5's wall were more than 90 metres of LED walls, that can be programmed with different colours and patterns on its light displays to create a certain mood, even for festive occasions.
 It can also be used for advertising or as an art gallery from time to time.